CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 There are a number of different editors that are good for React development; two popular free ones are [Visual Studio Code](https://code.visualstudio.com/) and [Atom](https://atom.io/).

-With this, we can drag the "Set Up Development Environment" to the "Done" column in Trello.
+With this, we can drag the "Set Up Development Environment" story to the "Done" column in Trello.

 ## Creating the App
 Our next story is "Create App"; drag it to "In Progress".